 - 2018 Emergency Media and Public Affairs (EMPA) Australia Award for Excellence in Emergency Communication, Research Category: Highly Commended for Communications and Warnings for Natural Disasters

 - 2017 Vice-Chancellor’s Performance Award for Research Impact

 - 2017 Named one of Australia’s Top Thinkers in the 2017 Conversation Yearbook

 - 2016 Outstanding Achievement in Research Collaboration Award, International Science Advisory Panel and Bushfire and Natural Hazards CRC, for delivering significant value towards improving the Emergency Management sector’s ability to communicate with the public during natural disasters; outstanding engagement with end-users; building a tremendous foundation for ensuring that this important research influences future practice; and the excellence of the project and its worthiness for ongoing support.

 - 2016 Vice-Chancellor’s Performance Award for Research Impact

-Paula has brought in $3.09 million in funding (over 6 years) and is published in outlets such as the Journal of the Association for Information Science and Technology, Journal of Marketing Management, Journal of Consumer Marketing, International Journal of Disaster Risk Reduction, Journalism Practice, and UNSW Law Journal.
-In 2019, Paula joined the World Health Organisation Thematic Platform for Health Emergency and Disaster Risk Management (Research Network) for her work with the Bushfire and Natural Hazards CRC.
+To date, Paula has been awarded $3,281,038 in research (84%) and consulting (16%) funding and is published in cross-disciplinary outlets such as the Journal of the Association for Information Science and Technology, Journal of Services Marketing, Journal of Marketing Management, International Journal of Disaster Risk Reduction, Journalism Practice, and UNSW Law Journal.

 Paula was awarded a PhD from QUT with studies on why everyday consumers engage in deviant consumer behaviour.
 Paula also holds a Bachelor of Business (Honours) degree, where she was awarded a QUT Medal for academic excellence, and a Bachelor of Business degree from QUT.